Buzz: Sheriff, this is no time to panic!

 - Subverted in the Red vs. Blue PSA on Fire Safety: the show's recommendation is to increase panic during a fire, depriving it of the oxygen it needs to continue burning.

 - Barbie: Life in the Dreamhouse has Barbie do this in "Gone Glitter Gone": a TV news crew has Barbie appear on their show and tell the other denizens of Malibu to remain calm during the glitter shortage.
 Right after the crew leaves Barbie's house, she breaks into tears and bawls.

-- Batman The Animated Series : "Trial" .
+- Batman: The Animated Series : "Trial" .
 Batman has been captured, bound in a straitjacket and is about to be unmasked by his Rogues Gallery.
 Harley Quinn has his utility belt.
 Batman's reluctant ally manages to smash the only light in the room and The Dark Knight instantly escapes and retrieves his weapons.
-Everyone starts freaking out because Batman is on the loose in exactly the sort of poorly-lit environment where he is next to invincible.
+Everyone starts freaking out: Batman is on the loose with his utility belt in the dark where he is next to invincible.

 Two Face: NOBODY PANIC!

 [lights a match.
 Batman has escaped.
 Harley Quinn's bound in the straitjacket, upside down, without the utility belt]